simgrid/simgrid/docs/source/Design_goals.rst

 <https://en.wikipedia.org/wiki/Partial_order_reduction>`_ and `state
 equality <https://hal.inria.fr/hal-01900120/document>`_.

-Mc SimGrid is far more experimental than other parts of the framework, such as SMPI that can now be used to run many full-featured MPI codes out of the box.
+Mc SimGrid is more experimental than other parts of the framework, such as SMPI that can now be used to run many full-featured
+MPI codes out of the box, but it's constently improving.